-Jazz 91’s Greg Bridges on The Jazz Oasis, early inspiration and many bright moments in jazz broadcasting.
+Jazz 91’s Greg Bridges, Host of The Jazz Oasis (Thursdays) and All Out (Thursdays), Jazz In The Wee Small Hours (Monday-Saturday) and Plugged In (Friday) on his early inspiration and many bright moments in jazz broadcasting.

 “I try to create a bit of calm and relaxation when doing The Jazz Oasis, sometimes it even works out that way,” says Greg Bridges.
-Hosting The Jazz Oasis on Tuesdays and Thursdays, Bridges uses the airtime as an audio easel to paint gorgeous sonic tapestries in blue.
+Hosting The Jazz Oasis and All Out on Thursdays, Bridges uses the airtime as an audio easel to paint gorgeous sonic tapestries in blue.

-Born and raised in East Oakland, Bridges has been in radio for about 20 years.
-Aside from his KCSM airshifts, he hosts Transitions and Traditions, a spoken-word and hazz show on KPFA Radio in Berkeley.
-A seasoned jazz writer, emcee and presenter, he also showcases music and spoken word artists on the weekends at Jahva House on Lakeshore Avenue in Oakland.
+Born and raised in East Oakland, Bridges has been in radio since 1986.
+Aside from his KCSM airshifts, he hosts Transitions on Traditions, a spoken-word and jazz show on KPFA Radio in Berkeley.
+A seasoned jazz writer, emcee and presenter, he also showcased music and spoken word artists on the weekends at Jahva House on Lakeshore Avenue in Oakland.